lavanya-bhardwaj/java-practice/README.md

 # Java Practice

 This repository contains all my beginner Java programs and notes as I learn Java from scratch.
-I'm using this space to practice, improve, and track my journey into tech—one step at a time.
+I'm using this space to practice, improve, and track my journey into tech one step at a time.

 ## Topics Covered
 - [x] Hello World